Nick-osa/neurodiagnoses/ml/src/modeling/adni_csf_prediction/README.md

 ---

+### How to Run This Notebook

+## Environment Setup

+Open in Google Colab (recommended) or local Jupyter environment.

+Install required packages if prompted:
+Edit,copy
+!pip install shap optuna xgboost lightgbm scikit-learn pandas seaborn

+## Data Access

+Ensure you have access to the preprocessed ADNI dataset (e.g., cleaned_ADNI_baseline_data_sample.csv) from running the preprocessing ipynb.

+Upload or mount the dataset in the notebook’s runtime as instructed in the first code cell.

+## Execution

+Run each cell sequentially.

+Cells are annotated with headings such as # Data Preparation, # Model Training, and # SHAP Interpretation to guide you through each stage.

 ### 🧾 Sample Annotation

 `[July 2025] Genetic risk (APOE4+, age↑) / Aβ42+, pTau+, tTau+ / Atrophy (hippocampus↓), cognitive decline (ADAS13↑, LDELTOTAL↓)`